coderidge/consume/README.md

 Unit tests
 ================

+Run unit test in command line with 'phpunit'

-1/ The useful test to check the url return 200 success code and also takes returned data and runs a json decode function to check that correctly formatted json has been created.
+The useful test to check the url return 200 success code and also takes returned data and runs a json decode function to check that correctly formatted json has been created.

 TODO - With more, other tests for correct data and fields returned to be completed.